greifmatthias/a-react-visual-testing/README.md

 # a-react-visual-testing

-Setup Visual Testing for React components using Storybook and Jest.
+Setup automated Visual Testing for React components using Storybook and Jest.

 ## Step 1 - Prerequisites